 Salim El Hoss Bioethics and Professionalism Program at the AUB

-In line with its evolving corporate citizen role that caters to the people with special needs, Fransabank reaffirmed its commitment and belief in the necessity of supporting various humanitarian and social initiatives that work on improving the standard of living of the community.
-As such, Fransabank offers yearly several contributions to non-governmental organization as well as private centers and hospitals.
-To state few, Fransabank supported Skoun in its mission of advocating for the prevention of drug dependency and other addictions by sponsoring their 6th annual gala dinner where hundreds of well-heeled guests took part in the colorful festivities.
-On another side, the Bank donated to the humanitarian NGOs “Walk with Al Younbouh” that cares for less privileged people with special needs, Autism Association for Social Integration- AASI, and the Alzheimer’s Association Lebanon for their annual awareness and fund raising events.
-In addition, Fransabank supported Himaya, a Lebanese NGO that promotes awareness for the protection of innocent children from sexual and physical abuse.
+In this scope, Fransabank offers yearly several contributions to non-governmental organization as well as private centers among others.
+To state few, Fransabank supported Skoun in its mission of advocating for the prevention of drug dependency and other addictions by sponsoring their 6th annual gala dinner.
+On another side, the Bank donated to the humanitarian NGOs “Walk with Al Younbouh” that cares for less privileged people with special needs, Autism Association for Social Integration- AASI, and the Alzheimer’s Association Lebanon that aims to improve the quality of life of people with dementia and with a primary objective to raise public awareness throughout the Middle East, and Lebanon in particular.

 On a parallel note, Fransabank also supported the Center for Osteoporosis which helps enhance knowledge and expert care for osteoporosis and other metabolic bone disorders in Lebanon through education, research and service, the National Eye Bank Center in Lebanon which is responsible for the procurement of corneas from donors, process and distribution of cornea tissues of the highest quality for transplantation and the American University of Beirut Medical Center (AUBMC) volunteerism program which also included the pink ladies of the Women’s Auxiliary group and the blue volunteers of the Children’s Cancer Center.